aliascash/alias-wallet-archive/README.md

 ### Linux

+#### Preconditions, Dependencies

-Check the dockerfile of your corresponding platform for which packages must be installed using the package manager:
+Check the dockerfile of your corresponding platform to get the list of packages which must be installed on your system.
+You can find them here:

 To _build_ Spectrecoin (build time dependencies):
  * Debian - https://github.com/spectrecoin/spectre-builder/blob/develop/Debian/Dockerfile